okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/index.md

 ## Configuration updates

-Your app must be configured to support password factor-only use cases.
+Your app must be configured to support password as single factor authentication.
 For more information, see <StackSnippet snippet="configureyourapp" inline />.

 ## Summary of steps